darcymeyer/dcbfs/README.md

 A way to encrypt and upload files to multiple servers.

+This document outlines the structure and philosophy of the project.
+If you're interested in contributing, please read the [contributing guidelines](https://github.com/darcymeyer/dcbfs/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/darcymeyer/dcbfs/blob/master/CODE_OF_CONDUCT.md).

 ## Encryption

 AES, CBC.
 (If someone wants to argue for different encryption, please do.)